boasiHQ/interactive-inputs/README.md

 When using this action, here are a few key points to note:

+- The [`multifile` input field type](#multifile-input---multifile) and the [`file` input field type](#file-input---file) will provide the path to where the uploaded files are located on the runner.
+You can then use this information in later stages of your workflow.
 - To enable the external notifications, you will need to set the `notifier-slack-enabled` or `notifier-discord-enabled` property to `true` in the `with` object.
 Follow the [**Creating a Slack integration**](#creating-a-slack-integration) or [**Creating a Discord integration**](#creating-a-discord-integration) sections above for more information.
   - To send a message to a thread, you will need to set the `notifier-slack-thread-ts` or `notifier-discord-thread-id` property to the thread timestamp or thread ID, respectively.
 - The portal will display fields in the order defined in the `fields` array.